install.packages("pak") #IF NOT ALREADY INSTALLED

 name = "Sepal length (cm)")The theme_plus()-driven changes here include longer and fatter tick marks of pure white for maximum contrast against the colors within (at least, usually–there’s no perfect hue to use for this purpose!), a black border to prevent any contrast issues with the background, and larger dimensions for easier reading and enhanced visibility.

 Note that color bars can have the same issue as axes, where the ends don’t always get labels.
-We can just add a third call to scale_continuous_plus() to help with that:
+One can just add a third call to scale_continuous_plus() to help with that:

 ggplot(iris,